Idaho

 A. Set-aside of probationary sentences and deferred dispositions

-Deferred sentencing is authorized by §§ 19-2601(2)-(4) “on such terms and for such time as [the court] may prescribe,” including placing the individual on probation.
-See also 19-2601(4) (suspension of sentence).
+Deferred sentencing is authorized by Idaho Code §§ 19-2601(2)-(4) “on such terms and for such time as [the court] may prescribe,” including placing the individual on probation.
+See also 19-2601(4) (suspension of execution of judgment).
 This statute does not apply to murder or any offense requiring sex offender registration. § 2604(3).
 Upon successful completion of probation, the court may allow the defendant to change his or her plea to not guilty, set aside the conviction, and dismiss the charges. § 19-2604(1)(b).

 The statute does not authorize expungement or sealing of records and references to the charge.
 See Idaho Code Ann. § 19-2604(1); Parkinson, 172 P.3d at 1103 (finding that Section 19-2604 “does not require or authorize the complete expungement of all records and references to the charge”).